AndreRudolph/impulsephp-doc/docs/views.md

 <a name="custom-attributes"></a>
 ## Custom attributes
-Each component within a view can be extended by custom attributes.
-These attributes may be used to customize special components for e.g. specific processing with the component.
+Each component can be extended by custom attributes.
+These attributes may be used to parametrize components.

 <div>
   <div class="code-header">